-Amazon DynamoDB is a NoSQL database that supports key-value and document data models, and enables developers to build modern, serverless applications that can start small and scale globally to support petabytes of data and tens of millions of read and write requests per second.
-DynamoDB is designed to run high-performance, internet-scale applications that would overburden traditional relational databases.
+Amazon DynamoDB is a serverless NoSQL database service that supports key-value and document data models.
+Developers can use Amazon DynamoDB to build modern, serverless applications that can start small and scale globally.
+Amazon DynamoDB scales to support tables of virtually any size with automated horizontal scaling.

 Key-value and document data models

 Amazon DynamoDB supports both key-value and document data models.
 As a NoSQL database, Amazon DynamoDB has a flexible schema so each item can have many different attributes.
 A flexible schema allows you to easily adapt as your business requirements change, without the burden of having to redefine the table schema as you would in relational databases.

 With Amazon DynamoDB, there are no servers to provision, patch, or manage, and no software to install, maintain, or operate.
 Amazon DynamoDB does not have versions (major, minor, or patch), there are no maintenance windows, and Amazon DynamoDB provides zero downtime maintenance.
 Amazon DynamoDB on-demand pricing provides pay-as-you-go pricing, scales to zero, and automatically scales tables to adjust for capacity and maintains performance with zero administration.

 Amazon DynamoDB is built for mission-critical workloads, including support for atomicity, consistency, isolation, and durability (ACID) transactions for applications that require complex business logic.
 Amazon DynamoDB provides native, server-side support for transactions, simplifying the developer experience of making coordinated, all-or-nothing changes to multiple items both within and across tables.

 Now, Amazon DynamoDB supports 100 actions per transaction, improving developer productivity.
 With support for transactions, developers can extend the scale, performance, and enterprise benefits of Amazon DynamoDB to a broader set of mission-critical workloads.